What is Oral Cancer?

 - Limit alcohol consumption.

+Early detection is essential.
 Once the cancer spreads, the survival rate decreases.

 - Anne Arundel County Department of Health Dental Services provides low-cost dental health services to eligible County residents.